 Pinot Noir in the Edna Valley

 The Edna Valley provided the long growing season and cool climate for the grape varieties that interested Terry.
 He was introduced to a knowledgeable real estate broker, John Hyashi, who showed Terry a historic vineyard planted in the Edna Valley by restaurateur Norman Goss.
 Norman had purchased the land in 1972 after consulting with local viticulturists, and faculty at UC Davis and Fresno State.
 Norman planted the first commercial vineyard in 1973 in the Edna Valley, with two grape varieties, Chardonnay and Cabernet Sauvignon.
 Norman was influenced by the Burgundian model of creating one great wine each vintage.
-The Cabernet was later grafted to Pinot Noir in 1981.
 The vineyard was named Chamisal for the small flowering plant that grows there.

 Norman sold his first harvests to producers in the Santa Clara Mountains who made award winning wines from his Chardonnay grapes.
 Norman made his own small quantities of Chardonnay which encouraged him to build his own small winery and tasting room, completed in 1981.
 He produced award winning Chardonnay wine.